 Previous work on Out-of-Order Java used static analysis to allow code blocks to possibly execute out of order, similar to instructions in a super scalar processor.
-DOJ elides much of the complex static analysis in Out-of-Order Java.
+DOJ elides much of the complex and expensive static analysis in Out-of-Order Java.

 We have implemented DOJ and evaluated it on twelve benchmarks.
-We achieved an average compilation speedup of $31.15 \times$ over OoOJava and an average execution speedup of $12.73 \times$ over sequential versions of the benchmarks.
+We achieved an average compilation speedup of 31.15× over OoOJava and an average execution speedup of 12.73× over sequential versions of the benchmarks.

-Categories and Subject Descriptors F.3.2 [Logics and Meanings of Programs]: Semantics of Programming Languages-Program Analysis
+Categories and Subject Descriptors D.1.3 [Programming Techniques]: Concurrent Programming-Parallel Programming